-Prison were in progress.
+Remand Prison rooms had been adapted for dental office and a bathroom, and during monitoring visits in 2012 construction of a watchtower and work on expanding the capacity of the Remand Prison were in progress.
 Outside exercise area in Bijelo Polje Remand Prison was in the process of renovation, as well as the visiting rooms, an office for the escort service, cafeteria for the staff, workshop room, entrances - to adapt them for wheelchair users, renovation of watchtowers was to start soon.
 The work on adaptation and expansion of office space in all AECS organizational units is in progress.
 A new administration building in AECS Podgorica has been constructed, as well as official premises in Bijelo Polje Prison.

 However, the two facilities the CPT pointed to four years ago as particularly urgent - unit A in Institution for Sentenced Prisoners Podgorica and Bijelo Polje Prison, have not yet been renovated or constructed.
-192

-5.3.
-Accommodation and conditions of imprisonment for persons with disabilities
+5.3 Accommodation and conditions of imprisonment for persons with disabilities

-Accommodation conditions and treatment of persons with disabilities serving a sentence are not specifically prescribed by the Law on Execution of Criminal Sanctions or bylaws.
+Accommodation conditions and treatment of persons with disabilities serving a sentence Aare not specifically prescribed by the Law on Execution of Criminal Sanctions or bylaws.
 In AECS there are only two rooms adapted for people with disabilities, measuring about 15 m2, within the Prison for short sentences and the new accommodation unit for women.
 However, the room in the Prison for short sentences has not been entirely adapted to a wheelchair user because the bathroom area is not large enough.